mattfenwick/NMRPyStar/README.md

 by the BMRB for NMR (Nuclear Magnetic Resonance) data archival.

+This is an open source project under the MIT license; feel free to use the code in any way that helps you get some awesome science done!

+### Motivation ###

 Why is this project necessary?
 After all, many people have already written working NMR-Star parsers.